joe7575/signs_bot/manual_EN.md

 ### Sign 'farming'

 Used to harvest and seed a 3x3 field.
 Place the sign in front of the field.
-The seed to be placed has to be in the first inventory slot of the bot.
-When finished, the bot turns.
+The seed used must be in the first slot of the bot inventory.
+When the bot is done, the bot will turn and walk back.

 [signs_bot:farming|image]